HIV Viral Load

 out as soon as possible whether you have the virus so treatment can be started.

-If you're taking drugs to lower levels of the virus in your body, this test shows
+If you're taking medicines to lower levels of the virus in your body, this test shows

-whether the drugs are working.
-The more your viral load goes down, the healthier you
+whether the medicines are working.
+The more your viral load goes down, the healthier

 Why do I need this test?